toakleaf/spectrogramJS/README.md

 1. Maybe fix the toolbar styling to be a bit more mobile friendly.

-2. Add vertical note line overlays option for easy pitch reference.

-3. Add text display tied to cursor location that gives frequency info.

-4. Add a pause button?

-5. Add a print feature?
+2. Add a image download feature?

 ## Getting Started